 The child is momentarily completely unaware of what is going on around him or her, but very quickly, returns to full consciousness without falling or loss of muscle control.
 Some children will stumble and fall if they have this kind of seizure while running around at play.

 These seizures happen so quickly that they can go unnoticed for some time.
 Often parents and teachers think that the child is just being inattentive or is daydreaming.
 Because of this and because absences can occur very frequently, sometimes many times a day, they can adversely affect a child's learning.
 Once detected, they are usually quite easily treated.

 These premature deaths of otherwise healthy people with epilepsy have no obvious explanation.
-Usually, the person is found dead without any warning and routine autopsy fails to establish the cause of death.
 It must be stressed that SUDEP is a non-traumatic death for the person with epilepsy but the effect on his or her loved ones can be devastating.

 Good self-care can significantly reduce risks of SUDEP in those with established epilepsy.
 This means: